It has a mild banana flavor; it does not contain alcohol, sugar, or lactose.

 Before endoscopy, 4 to 8 ml (corresponding to 100 to 200 drops or 2 to 4 doses from the dosing pump).

-If necessary, during the test you can also pour a few ml of emulsion through the instrument channel of the endoscope to reduce foaming in the digestive tract.
+If necessary, during the test, you can also pour a few ml of the emulsion through the endoscope’s instrument channel to reduce foaming in the digestive tract.

 As an antidote to detergent (surfactant) poisoning

 - Dosage in adults: depending on the severity of the poisoning, use 10 to 20 ml (about 1/3 to 2/3 of the contents of the 30 ml bottle or 5 to 10 doses from the metering pump) of the Espumisan drug.

 - Dosage in children: depending on the severity of the poisoning, use from 2.5 to 10 ml (from 65 drops to about 1/3 of the contents of the 30 ml bottle or up to 5 doses from the metering pump) of the Espumisan drug.

 The most common side effects are:

 - Loose stools